$\alpha$-Large Families and Applications to Banach Space Theory: -large families

 \section{$\alpha$-large families}

-We introduce a notion concerning the complexity of a family $\mathcal{B}$ of finite subsets of a given infinite set $A$.
-This notion uses the transfinite hierarchy of the Schreier families $\{\mathcal{S}_\al\}_{\al<\omega_1}$, first introduced in \cite{AA}.
+We introduce the notion of $\al$-large families which concerns the complexity of a family $\mathcal{B}$ of finite subsets of a given infinite set $A$.
+This notion extends the well known concept of large families and it is defined using the transfinite hierarchy of the Schreier families $\{\mathcal{S}_\al\}_{\al<\omega_1}$, first introduced in \cite{AA}.
+After providing the definition of $\al$-large families we also give a useful characterization linking this notion with the Cantor-Bendixson index of a compact and hereditary family of finite subsets of a given infinite set.

+\begin{ntt} Let $A$ be a set, $\mathcal{B}$ be a family of subsets of $A$, $B$ be a subset of $A$ and $k$ be a natural number.
+We define